 And about other controversial topics?
 Well, you get the idea.

 I had a therapist once who said that to identify the middle, we need to experience both extremes.
 So I think that to find common ground and to create compromise, we must discuss our differences.
 Of course, to begin with, I don’t suggest talking to just anybody about deeply-held beliefs.
-But neither do I think we need to go to the other end of the spectrum as sociologist Brene Brown’s suggests: that other people have to “earn the right to hear our story.”
-(A worthy concept but that could take time, and I think this is urgent.)
+To some extent, as sociologist Brene Brown’s suggests, other people have to “earn the right to hear our story.”
+(A worthy concept but that could take time, and I think this is urgent.
+Maybe develop some acceptable degree of mutual understanding?)

 Rather, I think we need to use our inner knowing to identify with whom and when to engage in such conversations.
 As well as learn when and how to gracefully extricate ourselves if the discussion becomes too heated—we may be ready and willing to speak about the unspoken but others may not be.